AaronRules5/SummerCampSHiFT/README.md

 4. Drag EAC_Launcher.exe from Friday's local files into the Extract-Friday-Assets.bat file that came with the zip you extracted.

 5. Press any key to begin extraction.
-This process may take around 30 minutes to complete.
+This process may take around 30 minutes to complete...
+Sorry.

 6. Once complete, download the most recent release zip at https://github.com/AaronRules5/SummerCampSHiFT/releases